Skip to content

 Figure 1: Spectrograms of a Grey-backed Camaroptera (left) and Hartlaub's Turacos (right)

 Figure 1 above shows spectrograms of a Greybacked Camaroptera and a Hartlaub's Turacos.
-By looking at the two spectrograms, we can see that the frequency composition of the sounds from the two birds are different.
+By looking at the two spectrograms, we can see that the frequency composition of the sounds from the two birds is different.
 We can then treat the spectrograms as images and use them to train machine learning models for classification.

 After training a model, we can then deploy it on an acoustic sensor for automatic acoustic classification of birds in the ecosystems.